Warm Floors in Canberra: Sarah's Renovation Win

 If you're in the middle of a renovation and you're even slightly considering underfloor heating, don't wait until the tiles are down.
 That's the key thing I learned.
 Once the floor coverings are on, retrofitting becomes a much bigger job.
 Talk to Livella Underfloor Heating early in the process so they can work within your build schedule rather than around it.

-Also, don't let anyone talk you into a system over the phone without seeing your space first.
 The right solution depends on your floor area, your electrical setup, and how you actually use the room.
 Livella took the time to understand all of that before recommending anything, and that's why the result has been so good.

 If you're looking for reliable underfloor heating in Canberra for your renovation, new build, or existing home, we couldn't recommend Livella Underfloor Heating more highly.
 They made a stressful part of our renovation genuinely easy, and the result has transformed how comfortable our home feels all year round.
 Get in touch with them early and let them help you get it right from the start.